-User Contribution in the Era of the Internet
+User participation in the Internet era

 Abstract.
 The World Wide Web allows various possibilities for users to contribute to dictionaries.
 This ranges from giving feedback or correcting errors to creating new dictionary articles and discussing language-related issues beyond the explicitly encoded knowledge.
 The ease of communication and collaboration between dictionary makers and users has enormous potential, not only for keeping the dictionary up to date and at a high level of quality, but also for developing improved, user-adapted views of and access to the contents of a dictionary.